What is the CAPEX to Operating Cash Ratio?

-The CAPEX to Operating Cash Ratio assess how much of a company’s cash flow from operations is being devoted to capital expenditure.
-Such investments would entail taking part in capital-intensive projects such as expanding a production facility, launching a new product line, restructuring a division, etc…
+The CAPEX to Operating Cash Ratio assesses how much of a company’s cash flow from operations is being devoted to capital expenditure.
+Such investments entail engaging in capital-intensive projects such as expanding a production facility, launching a new product line, or restructuring a division.

 The CAPEX to Operating Cash Ratio is a financial risk ratio that assesses how much emphasis a company is placing upon investing in capital-intensive projects.
-Ideally, the projects that a company chooses to pursue have shown to return a positive NPV even with worst case assumptions regarding the discount rate used, the tax rate or revenue growth rate.
+Ideally, the projects that a company chooses to pursue show a positive NPV even with worst-case assumptions regarding the discount rate used, the tax rate, or revenue growth rate.

 The ratio is generally a good gauge to quantify how much focus on growth a company has.
-Typically, smaller companies that are still growing and expanding would have a higher CAPEX to Operating Cash Ratio since such businesses would be investing more in R&D. Lower ratios could indicate that a company has reached maturity and that it is no longer pursuing aggressive growth.
+Typically, smaller companies that are still growing and expanding will have a higher CAPEX to Operating Cash Ratio, since such businesses are likely investing more in R&D. Lower ratios could indicate that a company has reached maturity and that it is no longer pursuing aggressive growth.

-The CAPEX to Operating Cash Ratio can be calculated by dividing a company’s cash flow from operations by its capital expenditures.
-The formula to calculate the ratio is:
+The CAPEX to Operating Cash Ratio is calculated by dividing a company’s cash flow from operations by its capital expenditures.
+The formula to calculate the ratio is as follows:

-Cash flow from operations – refers to the magnitudes of cash flows that the business generated during the accounting period, found in the statement of cash flows
+Cash flow from operations – refers to the magnitude of cash flows that the business generated from operations during the accounting period.
+The figure is found in the statement of cash flows

-Capital Expenditure – refers to investments that the business has made in pursuing growth projects.
-Usually an asset account found on the balance sheet that it depreciated over time.
+Capital Expenditure – refers to investments that the business makes in pursuing growth projects.
+The figure can usually be found in an asset account listed on the balance sheet, that is depreciated over time.

-While a high CAPEX to Operating Cash Ratio is generally a good sign for a growing company, an excessively high ratio may be sign for trouble.
-If a company is spending all of its cash in capital expenditure projects, it may run into liquidity issues down the road.
+While a high CAPEX to Operating Cash Ratio is generally a good sign of a growing company, an excessively high ratio may be a sign of trouble.
+If a company is spending all of its cash in capital expenditure projects, it may run into liquidity issues at some point.
 If a company has to make periodic debt repayments or pay high fixed costs, it may be compromising its ability to make these payments if it invests too heavily in CAPEX.

-Conversely, an excessively low ratio for a startup would mean that it is not investing sufficiently in R&D, which may compromise the business’ ability to grow its revenues in the long term.
+Conversely, an excessively low ratio for a startup would indicate that it is not investing sufficiently in R&D, which may compromise the business’ ability to grow its revenues in the long term.

 Using the formula provided above, we arrive at the following figures:

 Here, we see that Jane’s is pursuing a very aggressive growth strategy.
-In 2015 and 2016, Jane’s is investing more in CAPEX than it is generating cash from its operations; meaning that Jane’s is spending more than $1 in CAPEX for every dollar of operating cash generated.
-This is a clear indication that the business is utilizing other sources of capital such as debt, equity or retained earnings to finance its capital expansion projects.
-We see that the ratios are trending down over the time span displayed, which may indicated that Jane’s is slowly starting to shift focus away from growth as the business matures.
+In 2015 and 2016, Jane’s is investing more in CAPEX than it is generating from its operations; meaning that Jane’s is spending more than $1 in CAPEX for every dollar of operating cash generated.
+This is a clear indication that the business is utilizing other sources of capital, such as debt, equity, or retained earnings to finance its capital expansion projects.
+We see that the ratios are trending down over the time span displayed.
+This indicates that Jane’s is slowly starting to shift focus away from growth as the business matures.

-To better understand the financial health of the business, the CAPEX to Operating Cash ratio should be computed for a number of companies that operate in the same industry and compared.
-If some other firms operating in this industry see ratios that are, on average, higher than Jane’s, we can conclude that Jane’s is doing a relatively good job of pursuing its growth strategy.
+To better evaluate the financial health of a business, the CAPEX to Operating Cash ratio should be compared to that of a number of companies that operate in the same industry.
+If some other firms operating in this industry have only slightly higher ratios than Jane’s, we can conclude that Jane’s is doing a relatively good job of pursuing its growth strategy.